-Ten of the advanced use cases in Table 1.1 involve V2V (or V2P) communications alone; i.e., they do not involve V2I or V2N communications.
+A total of 11 advanced use cases in Table 1.1 involve V2V (or V2P) communications alone; i.e., they do not involve V2I or V2N communications.
 The following can be observed:

-- Only one use case, namely "High-Definition Sensor Sharing", employs continual repetitive messages broadcast by the host vehicle.
-The spectrum needs for this use case are addressed in Section 2 and Section 5. - The remaining nine use cases employ event triggered messages.
-Of these, "See Through for Passing" and "Vehicle Decision Assist" involve unicast communications.
-The spectrum needs for these use cases will be addressed in a future edition of this report. - Six of the remaining seven use cases, namely "Cross-Traffic Left-Turn Assist", "Cooperative Manoeuvre for Autonomous Vehicles in Emergency Situations", "Cooperative Lane Merge", "Coordinated Cooperative Driving Manoeuvre", "Interactive VRU Crossing" and "Cooperative Traffic Gap" all involve variations of a trajectory information-sharing scenario.
+- Only two use cases, namely "Sensor Sharing for AVs" and "High-Definition Sensor Sharing", employ continual repetitive messages broadcast by the host vehicle.
+The spectrum needs for "Sensor Sharing for AVs" are addressed in Section 2.1 and Section 5.1. - The remaining nine use cases employ event triggered messages.
+The spectrum needs for "See Through for Passing" (an event triggered element of "High-Definition Sensor Sharing") and "Vehicle Decision Assist" are addressed in Section 5.4. - Six of the remaining seven use cases, namely "Cross-Traffic Left-Turn Assist", "Cooperative Manoeuvre for Autonomous Vehicles in Emergency Situations", "Cooperative Lane Merging", "Coordinated Cooperative Driving Manoeuvre", "Interactive VRU Crossing" and "Cooperative Traffic Gap" all involve variations of a trajectory information sharing scenario.
 This is where a host road user notifies nearby remote road users of its intention to perform a manoeuvre, and subsequently broadcasts/groupcasts information on its status and planned trajectory to nearby remote road users, and receives confirmation/rejection from the said users.
 "Cooperative Lateral Parking" can also be considered to involve a trajectory information sharing scenario, except that the remote road users are parked/stationary vehicles.
-The spectrum needs for these use cases will be addressed in a future edition of this report.
+The spectrum needs for these use cases are addressed in Section 2.2 and Section 5.3.